apopiak/stablecoin/README.md

     }
 ```

-The config expects a `Vec(AccountId, u64)`.
 With this config the endowed accounts will be the shareholders of the stablecoin.

 ## Implementation